insure logo

 What happens if a neighbor’s tree fell on your fence?

-You can file a claim with your insurance company if a neighbor’s tree falls on your fence, according to Insurance Information Institute.
-Your insurer will try to collect from the neighbor’s insurance company if the neighbor’s tree is accountable for the damage.
+You can file a claim with your insurance company if a neighbor’s tree falls on your fence.
+Your insurer will try to collect from the neighbor’s insurance company if the neighbor’s negligence contributed to the tree coming down.

 author image